 Verify that you are able to access the JFrog Platform.
 If you are able to access the Platform, your setup is complete.
 You should now see your next hop IP prefix with the same IP prefix as your local VPC.

 Step 5 (Optional): Block Public Access

 The Private Endpoint connection itself does not block public access to your site.
-To block access, you will need to whitelist your public IPs.
+To block access, you will need to add your public IPs to the Allow List.
 Contact JFrog Support for more information.